meltingcore/bg/meal-mayhem/Notes.md

 - The Greek deck can have a special ability that when you cook a recipe with olive oil ingredient you can draw 1 card to be used on top of the maximum hand limit next turn.
 For normal and hard recipes you will also get 1 VP.
 Win condition could be to cook 4 seafood recipes.

+### MECHANICS:

+- Some cards can have a double function so that you can have a choice when playing them.
+This way you can have a bit more strategy in the game instead of just dumping what you draw.
+For example:
+  - unused but prepared ingredient cards can be lent to other players for a price (like 1 VP) or discarded for (2 for 1 VP).
+  - utensils cards can be played as either giving you +1 VP every turn regardless of the recipe or +2 for matching recipes.
+  - recipes can score based on the number of ingredients used in them (i.e. hard recipes can be cooked with only 1 (primary) ingredient (like easy recipes) but you then score only 1 VP)